 When such timing isn’t possible, Farmer advises shortening workouts—instead of 45-minute sessions, maybe go for 20 or 25 minutes—and monitoring breathing.
 “If you feel the horse’s sides heaving in and out, or you see his nostrils flare excessively, it’s time to let him walk–not stand still, but walk quietly until his breathing is normal again,” she says.
 If, after about 10 minutes of walking, “everybody else’s horses are breathing normally but yours is still huffing and puffing, you may want to have his cardiovascular fitness evaluated–and have your vet check that there isn’t some underlying physical problem.”

 After working, begin cool-down by walking, helping your horse’s muscles stay supple while his respiratory rate recovers.
 Then remove his tack and hose his neck and chest areas first, Farmer says.
 “The jugular vein is right there (in the neck); cooling that off you cool the blood coming back to the heart, which cools the body internally,” she says.
-“Then hose off the whole body, sweat-scrape him, and hose again.
-That pulls heat out faster than just hosing and letting water sit on the skin,” which heats up quickly, counteracting the desired cooling.
+“Then hose off the whole body and hose again.”

 An alcohol bath followed by drying in front of a fan can accelerate heat dissipation; alcohol dries the skin, however, so save this for when a horse has been worked particularly harder than usual.